El Salvador Pupusas. Tasty Food from El Salvador Worth Trying

 Pupusas Facts Worth Knowing

-The word pupusa comes from the Pipil “Pupusawa,” which in Spanish is pronounced “Popotlax,” from the Nahuatl “Popotl” which means big, stuffed “Tlaxkalli” or tortilla.
+The word Pupusa comes from the Pipil “Pupusawa,” which in Spanish is pronounced “Popotlax,” from the Nahuatl “Popotl” which means big, stuffed “Tlaxkalli” or tortilla.

 In 2005, by legislative decree, the second Sunday in November was declared the National Pupusas Day of El Salvador.

-In 2015, in Olocuilta, the world’s largest Pupusa record was set.
-The Pupusa measured 4.5 meters in diameter.
-To create it, 300 pounds of rice flour, 200 pounds of cheese, 10 pounds of Loroco, 115 pounds of beans, and 80 pounds of pork rinds were used.
+To assemble the Olocuilta 2015 largest Pupusa, 300 pounds of flour, 200 pounds of cheese, 10 pounds of Loroco flowers, 115 pounds of beans, and 80 pounds of pork rinds were used.

 Some Salvadoran Pupuserias have chosen to make colored Pupusas, such as pink, yellow, and green.